Fikri-Rouzan/matlab-exercises-part-1/README.md

 # MATLAB Exercises Part 1

-## About
+## ℹ️ About

-MATLAB exercises on complex numbers for final exam of Calculus 1 course.
+A collection of MATLAB exercises focusing on complex numbers, prepared for the Calculus 1 final exam.

-## Technologies Used
+## 🛠️ Technologies Used

-- Programming Language: MATLAB.
+- 🌐 **Programming Language:** MATLAB.
-- Software: MATLAB.
+- 🖥️ **Tool:** MATLAB Online.